 We also ask you to report the industry and job function you hope to pursue after you obtain your MBA.

-After completing the Employment History section, please upload a current copy of your resume.
-Suggested length is one page--maximum is two pages.
+After completing the Employment History section, please upload a current copy of your resume (follow the Application Instructions).

 Along with the essays, the resume and Employment History are the most critical documents that you control.
 Both should present you as effectively and honestly as possible.
 These two values are not in conflict: Be honest, be thorough, and do not be humble.
 You are being judged by your professional experience and this is where they get your complete record of it.
-Please see here for the resume template that many of my clients admitted to Stanford and other top programs have used.
-Since Stanford generally prefers a one-page resume, my suggestion is to provide that if at all feasible.
-You can always submit a second page of your resume as supplemental if absolutely necessary.
-Still, I am advising all my clients to keep it to a page this year.
-Previously Stanford, did not indicate a preference for one page over two pages in the instructions, but this year they have.
+If you have not done so, I suggest reading Steve Green's post on resumes.

-At a Stanford presentation in Tokyo back a few years ago, the admissions officer emphasized that the admissions committee closely reads transcripts.
+Two years ago at the Stanford presentation in Tokyo, the admissions officer emphasized that the admissions committee closely reads transcripts.
 While you don't control the content at this point, you have the possibility of impacting how the transcript is interpreted.
 Scrutinize your own transcript.
 If your GPA is high, this is easy.
 You can relax.
 If on the other hand,your transcript reveals an unimpressive GPA, some very low grades, gaps in study, or anything else that concerns you, you had better figure out how to address in the Additional Information section (See application instructions PDF found on the right hand column here).

 USE IT OR DON'T USE IT, BUT DON'T ABUSE IT:

-If there is any other information that is critical for us to know and is not captured elsewhere, please include it.
-Examples of pertinent additional information include:
+If there is any other information that is critical for us to know and is not captured elsewhere, include it in this section of your application.
+Do not include additional essays.

-- Explanation of why you do not have a Letter of Reference from your current direct supervisor or peer
+- Explanation of why you do not have a Letter of Reference from your current direct supervisor.

-- Any other information that you did not have sufficient space to complete in another section of the application (please begin the information in the appropriate section)
+- Any other information that you did not have sufficient space to complete in another section of the application (begin the information in the appropriate section).